-Giampaolo Pretto, previously main coach conductor of the Orchestra Giovanile Italiana in Fiesole, Italy (2012-2018), by 2016 is the main conductor of the Orchestra Filarmonica di Torino (OFT).
+Giampaolo Pretto, previously main coach conductor of the Orchestra Giovanile Italiana in Fiesole, Italy (2012-2018), by 2016 is principal conductor of the Orchestra Filarmonica di Torino (OFT).
 During the Fiesole years, his aim has always been that of motivating and developing hundreds of young talents now working in many orchestras worldwide.
 As a professional conductor with a constantly expanding career, he has focused on an extremely wide repertoire of most diverse styles and composers, from classical up to contemporary music.
 Since his debut as a conductor in 2009 in Verona, with a DVD production of Brahms’ Serenade nr.
 1, he achieved dozens of symphonic productions and has been invited by numerous orchestral teams, establishing with many of them a strong artistic relationship.

 He closed the 2015 season of the Petruzzelli Theatre in Bari performing Ravel, Battistelli, Stravinsky and Copland, while opening the 2015-16 Season of the OFT in Torino with Mahler’s Ninth.
 He conducted the italian première of Bach/Stravinsky’s "Four Préludes and Fugue for Chamber Orchestra" together with “Paganiniana” by Casella at the Orchestra di Padova e del Veneto (OPV); Brahms’ Serenade op.
 11 both in Tbilisi, Georgia and in Italy during the Paliashvili Orchestra tour (2009); Pergolesi’s Stabat Mater in Florence with the Orchestra V. Galilei (2013).
 In 2014, he debuted in Asia on the podium of the chinese Wuhan Philarmonic conducting Schubert’s “Great” Symphony; in 2015 he conducted the Orchestra Giovanile Italiana in Schubert’s “Unfinished Symphony” together with Stravinsky’s “Firebird”; he also conducted works by Brahms, Mozart and Campogrande with the Orchestra del Teatro Olimpico in Vicenza.
 Particularly at ease with the choral symphonic repertoire, he conducted two Masses by Schubert and Bruckner at the Coccia Theatre in Novara and for the Haydn Orchestra in Bolzano, as well as Britten’s “Cantata Misericordium” in Florence and Brahms’ “Nänie” in Bari.